Boundary topological entanglement entropy in two and three dimensions: Introduction

 \section{Introduction}

-The classification of topological phases is central to the study of modern condensed matter physics~\cite{haldane1984periodic,Wen1989vacuum, wen1990ground, wen2004quantum}.
+The classification of topological phases is fundamental to the study of modern condensed matter physics~\cite{haldane1984periodic,Wen1989vacuum, wen1990ground, wen2004quantum}.
 Moreover, they have properties that may be valuable for the robust storage and manipulation of quantum information~\cite{kitaev1997fault, Brown2016Quantum}.
 Their characteristics include a stable gap at zero temperature and quasiparticle excitations with non-trivial braid statistics~\cite{wilczek1982magnetic,wilczek1982quantum}.

 An important class of topological phases are represented by topological loop-gas models~\cite{levin2005string,Walker2012TQFT}.
 These models can be defined in terms of an input unitary fusion category, and their ground states by superpositions of string diagrams labeled by objects from the category.
 The categorical framework provides a collection of local relations that ensure topological invariance of the ground states.
-In (2+1)-dimensions, these models are called Levin-Wen (LW) models~\cite{levin2005string}.
-LW models have point-like excitations, commonly called anyons, with non-trivial fusion rules and braid statistics.
-In (3+1)-dimensions, the input category must be equipped with a premodular braiding, leading to a Walker-Wang (WW) model~\cite{Walker2012TQFT}.
-Generically, WW models support point-like and loop-like excitations.
-In contrast to LW models, the excitations in the bulk of a WW model may be trivial, specifically if the input category is modular.
+In (2+1)-dimensions, these models are called Levin-Wen models~\cite{levin2005string}.
+Levin-Wen models have point-like excitations, commonly called anyons, with non-trivial fusion rules and braid statistics.
+In (3+1)-dimensions, the input category must be equipped with a premodular braiding, leading to a Walker-Wang model~\cite{Walker2012TQFT}.
+Generically, Walker-Wang models support point-like and loop-like excitations.
+In contrast to Levin-Wen models, the excitations in the bulk of a Walker-Wang model may be trivial, specifically if the input category is modular.

 Loop-gas models can be defined on manifolds with boundaries by modifying the local relations governing the strings in the vicinity of the boundary.
 One way to define a boundary to a topological loop-gas is to allow some strings to terminate on the boundary.
 This is captured in the current work using particular objects called algebras~\cite{1706.03329,1706.00650}.
-Despite their trivial bulk excitations, WW models may have highly non-trivial boundary excitations.
-In particular, the boundary excitations may be described by a LW model.
+Despite their trivial bulk excitations, Walker-Wang models may have highly non-trivial boundary excitations.

 Intimately connected to the topological properties of these phases is the long-range entanglement present in the ground state of the Hamiltonians describing these phases~\cite{chen2010local, wang2017twisted}.
 The long-range quantum correlations found in the ground states of topological phases can be measured using the topological entanglement entropy~\cite{hamma2005bipartite, kitaev2006topological, levin2006detecting}.
 We typically expect that the entanglement entropy shared between two subsystems of the ground state of a gapped many body system to respect an area law~\cite{eisert2010area}.
 However, supposing a sensible choice of bipartition, the entanglement entropy of the ground state of topological phases has a constant universal correction~\cite{hamma2005bipartite}.
 In (2+1)-dimensions, it is known that this correction relates to the total quantum dimension of the quasiparticle excitations supported by the phase~\cite{kitaev2006topological, levin2006detecting}.
 We can also evaluate the quantum dimensions of individual excitations~\cite{dong2008topological} and defects~\cite{brown2013topological, Bonderson2017Anyonic} of a phase using topological entanglement entropy.
 Other work has shown we can use the topological entanglement entropy to calculate the fusion rules~\cite{Shi2020} and braid statistics~\cite{zhang2012quasi} of (2+1)-dimensional phases.